alamshoaib134/emoji-gravity/README.md

 ### Usage
 - Click anywhere on the canvas to create a burst of emojis.
 - Click the "Clear" button to reset the canvas.
+- Use the toggle buttons to enable or disable gravity, sound, and solid partition.
+- Adjust the emoji size using the provided controls.

 ## Future Improvements
 - Add more emoji options.
 - Implement mobile touch support.
 - Enhance the collision detection algorithm for better performance.
+- Add more interactive controls for customizing the simulation.